Colorado Buffaloes beat Oregon State 37-34 in overtime - WHIZ News

-The homecoming crowd rushed the field when Becker’s field goal sailed high through the uprights.
+“That’s the moment all young kickers dream about,” said Becker, a freshman, after navigating his way through the homecoming crowd that rushed the field when his last field goal sailed high through the uprights.

+But what about Hayes’ 60-yarder, which is the longest in the FBS this season, the longest in Oregon State history and tied for the longest ever at Folsom Field.

+“That was incredible,” Becker said.
+“I think, if I’m right, he hadn’t hit 50-plus in his career.
+When he lined up for 60, I was like no shot.
+I’m standing on the bench, it was good from 65, and I was like, ‘That was a kick!’”

-Colorado (3-6, 2-4 Pac-12) won for the first time in four multi-overtime games in program history and the Buffs denied bowl eligibility for Oregon State (5-4, 3-3), which hasn’t won six games since 2013.
+Colorado (3-6, 2-4 Pac-12) won for the first time in four multi-overtime games in the program’s history and the Buffaloes denied bowl eligibility for Oregon State (5-4, 3-3), which remains in search of its first six-win season since 2013.

 The teams exchanged touchdowns in the first overtime with Brendon Lewis scoring on a 9-yard quarterback keeper for Colorado and running back B.J.
 Baylor snaring a high direct snap with his left hand and trotting into the end zone.